 My answer is typically, ” A home inspection is a visual inspection of your home “.
 Starting at the exterior of your home, it includes Landscaping, Sidewalks, Decks and Balconies, Retaining Walls and Patios.
 The exterior inspection also includes, Exterior Cladding, Windows, Doors, Shutters, Porches, Roof, Shingles, Flashings and Soffit and Fascia.

-Most homes will have shingles installed on roof.
+Your average roof will have fiberglass shingles installed.
 Some home owners are electing to install metal roofing due to its longer life expectancy.
 Fiberglass shingles typically have a life expectancy of around 15 to 16 years, with the southern exposure side starting to deteriorate first.
 Some home owners will install new shingles over old when selling their house to save money.
 While the Ontario Building Code allows this practice it is basically passing on the added expense of removal and waste tipping fees to the new home owner.
 Another roofing money saver is only installing new shingles on part of the roof, or even worse combining two layers of shingles and not installing new shingles on part of the roof.
 Cheaper roofing contractors all have some things in common, which are: re-using old and bent flashing, re-using old style roof vents and re-using old and often rusting valley flashings.

-In the interior of the home I always start in the Basement which will have your homes HVAC components, hot water heating and usually the main electrical panel.
-A visual inspection of these items includes identifying the Manufacturer and Date of Manufacture.
+In the interior of the home I always start in the Basement which will have your homes HVAC components, hot water heating and usually the main electrical panel ( all the major systems of the home ).
+A visual inspection of these items which includes identifying the Manufacturer and Date of Manufacture.
 In Century Homes this is where asbestos can be first identified usually being attached to heating system ducts.
 Knob and Tube wiring may also be found in older homes, while typically cut off and not in use it is sometime found to be live in some isolated areas of the house, such as in the attic.